Theater and Dance Department

-TD271s Acting II: The Psycho-Physical An investigation of the use of the body and movement in the creation and interpretation of character.
+TD271s Acting II An investigation of the use of the body and movement in the creation and interpretation of character.
 Through exploration of classic and contemporary theatrical texts, students will build their vocal, physical, and analytical skills and practice action-based techniques to discover authentic connection to text, creative collaborators, and audience.
 Through in-class and public performances students will develop an understanding of the benefits and consequences of creative and aesthetic risk.
 At the conclusion, students will display an understanding of aesthetic knowledge and sensibility by participating in and observing each other's work and learning constructive models for offering feedback and self-reflection.
 May be taken a total of two times for credit.
 Prerequisite: Theater and Dance 171 or two different sections of 115, 258, or 261.
 Four credit hours.
-Bercovici
+Weinblatt

 [TD285] Choreographic Process This introduction to dance-making examines the creative process focusing on physical language, dynamics, and spatial arrangements as possibilities for constructing meaning.
 We look at movement vocabulary as something that is invented, created personally, crafted carefully in time, space, dynamic arrangement, and relationship to other bodies, always holding the potential for surprise from inside and out.
 We explore movement ideas, construct and deconstruct movement phrases, discuss readings, choreography, processes, class studies, and roadblocks.
 Students will begin to discover individual, choreographic points of view and will learn about a diverse set of contemporary choreographers and their work.
 Four credit hours.
 A.